oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-domains/model-in-image/runtime-updates.md

  - For a discussion about helper tooling that you can use to generate model change YAML, see [Using the WDT Discover and Compare Model Tools](#using-the-wdt-discover-domain-and-compare-model-tools).

- - If you specify multiple model files in your image or WDT ConfigMap, then the order in which they're loaded and merged is determined as described in [Model file naming and loading order]({{< relref "/userguide/managing-domains/model-in-image/model-files/_index.md#model-file-naming-and-loading-order" >}}).
+ - If you specify multiple model files in your image or images, or WDT ConfigMap, then the order in which they're loaded and merged is determined as described in [Model file naming and loading order]({{< relref "/userguide/managing-domains/model-in-image/model-files/_index.md#model-file-naming-and-loading-order" >}}).